 In this paper we have made the following contributions.
-Approaches based on argumentation can be used to model qualitative multi-attribute preferences such as the lexicographic ordering.
+Argumentation-based approaches can be used to model qualitative multi-attribute preferences such as the lexicographic ordering.
 The advantage of argumentation over other approaches emerges most clearly in the case of incomplete information.
 Our approach allows to reason about preferences from best- and worst-case perspectives (called completions here), and the consequences for overall preferences.